-The American Association of Orthodontics recommends that children get an orthodontic evaluation no later than age 7.
-Though orthodontic treatment can be done at any age, timely treatment ensures maximum dental health.
+The American Association of Orthodontists recommends children get an orthodontic evaluation no later than age 7.
+Though we can perform orthodontic treatment at any age, timely treatment ensures maximum dental health.

 We will thoroughly discuss which treatment option is best suited for you!